ofattouh/osir-tool-staging/wp-content/plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 5.2.6 =
+* Fix: Sync services in multilanguage environment
+* Improvement: prevent naming conflicts with custom posttypes when region redirecting by adding a prefix
+* Fix: consent area required a cookiename change on multisite environments because of rt_ cookie prefix

 = 5.2.5 =
 * Fix: placeholder detection used wrong key, resulting in default placeholder